 5. Choose a platform for selling your course

 It’s now time to decide where you want to sell your online course.
-Choosing a platform for hosting and selling your course can be overwhelming, as there are many different platforms on the market.
+Choosing a platform or software for hosting and selling your course can be overwhelming, as there are many different options on the market.

 This step is important and deserves your time and attention, though!
 You’ll want to be sure that you choose a hosting platform that makes running your business as easy as possible while being a good fit for your needs and budget.

 First, there are online course marketplaces, with some well-known platforms in this category being Udemy and Skillshare.
-Marketplace platforms will take care of much of managing your course for you, allowing you to take a relatively hands-off approach.
+Course marketplaces will take care of much of managing your course for you, allowing you to take a relatively hands-off approach.

 However, this kind of hosting platform is often accompanied by a long list of rules to follow, limiting the amount of customization you can apply.
-Furthermore, marketplace platforms’ transaction fees tend to be quite high, frequently charging up to 50% of the sales you earn.
+Furthermore, course marketplaces’ transaction fees tend to be quite high, frequently charging up to 50% of the sales you earn.

 However…did you know that it’s now possible to sell digital products like online courses in addition to physical goods on the WiziShop ecommerce platform?
 It’s true!

-With our solution’s wide range of design templates, you’ll be able to build an online store that suits your brand perfectly.
-What’s more, our 400+ features will help you to easily manage your website and take your business even further.
+With our software's wide range of design template options, you’ll be able to build an online store that suits your brand perfectly.
+What’s more, our 400+ tools will allow you to easily manage your website and take your business even further.

-Note that this also includes our revolutionary AI tool that makes it possible to generate numerous kind of text content for your site in seconds, freeing up your time for other aspects of your business!
+Note that this also includes our revolutionary AI feature that makes it possible to generate different kinds of text content for your site in seconds, including blog articles, translations, product descriptions, and more, freeing up your time for other aspects of your business!

-We offer numerous subscription plans with varying monthly rates, which start at $40/month along with a small commission fee.
+We offer numerous subscription plans with varying monthly rates.
 Simply select the subscription plan from the list that best meets your current requirements, knowing that you’re free to change your plan at any time as your business grows.
-Plus, you'll get to enjoy the first month for just $1!

 Finally, our SEO-powered ecommerce solution offers 50+ optimizations to ensure that your online store’s technical SEO is in great shape.
 To put it simply…Google is going to love your website.

-To see for yourself what makes WiziShop the best platform to sell digital products, take advantage of our 3-day free trial today!
+To see for yourself what makes WiziShop the best platform to sell digital products, take advantage of our 7-day free trial today!

 6. Decide on the price of your course